Mandates that create impact — deliberately anonymised.

 The case illustrates the ability to assess business models beyond the surface and to rigorously examine their numerical viability, economic substance and risk logic.
 The decisive factor was the early identification of a structurally unsustainable model and the clear preparation of the risks for the decision-making level.

-Another reference case concerns the transfer of a formerly state-shaped company into the private sector.
+Another reference case concerns the transition of a formerly state-related company into the private sector.
 The company had emerged from a regulated system environment and was sold to an international financial investor as part of a private equity transaction.

-Within today’s VALTORA management, there is direct leadership experience from this phase of reorganisation, private-sector establishment and structural realignment.
-The task was to transfer a historically grown, system-related business model into an increasingly liberalised market environment and to further develop it under private-sector standards.
+Within today’s VALTORA management, there is direct leadership experience from this phase of reorganisation, private-sector establishment and structural repositioning.
+The task was to transfer a historically grown, system-related business model into an increasingly liberalised market environment and to develop it further under private-sector standards.

-Despite this demanding environment, the company was operationally stabilised, subjected to central structural changes and aligned with the requirements of a competitive market.
-Decisive elements included reorganisation, cost and structural measures, adaptation to changed regulatory and market conditions and leadership of a company in a phase of fundamental transformation.
+Despite the demanding environment, the company was operationally stabilised, subjected to central structural changes and aligned with the requirements of an increasingly liberalised market.
+Decisive factors included reorganisation, cost and structural measures, regulatory adaptability and the ability to negotiate viable commercial solutions with market-shaping customers and trading partners.

-The case illustrates the ability to stabilise, realign and further develop complex corporate structures after privatisation and private equity acquisition in a strongly changing market environment under private-sector conditions.
+The case illustrates the ability to stabilise complex corporate structures after privatisation and private equity ownership, reposition them in a strongly changing market environment and develop them further under private-sector conditions.

 Interim CFO & Client Negotiation Receivables recovery and expansion of a strained client relationship Interim commercial leadership, negotiation management and stabilisation of a key client mandate.